Cluster counts: calibration issue or new physics?: Conclusion

 \section{Conclusion}

-In the present paper, we examined the so-called discrepancy on the amplitude of matter fluctuations as estimated by $\sigma_8$ obtained from clusters abundance on one side, and derived from the Planck CMB fluctuations in \lcdm\ on the other side.
-Two possible extensions of the standard \lcdm\ were examined: the presence of massive neutrinos and the impact of a modification of gravity on the growth rate.
-Our strategy was to examine the constraints that CMB and clusters abundance data yield, without further additional assumption/data on clusters i.e. leaving the calibration of the mass temperature relation $A_{T-M}$ free.
+In the present paper, we examined the discrepancy on the amplitude of matter fluctuations as estimated by $\sigma_8$ obtained from X-ray cluster abundance on one side, and derived from the Planck CMB fluctuations in $\Lambda$CDM on the other side.
+Two possible extensions of the standard $\Lambda$CDM were examined: the presence of massive neutrinos and the impact of a modification of gravity on the growth rate.
+Our strategy was to examine the constraints that CMB and cluster abundance data yield, without further additional assumptions or data on clusters, that is, leaving the calibration of the mass temperature relation $A_{T-M}$ free.
 Using the sole combination of X-ray clusters and Planck CMB data, we found no appreciable correlation between the cluster mass calibration and neutrinos masses (with $\sum m_\nu \lesssim 0.47$ eV at the 95\% confidence level).
-The addition of BAO constraints as well as those provided by the 1D \mbox{Lyman-$\alpha$} forest spectrum allows to lower the limit on neutrino masses while leaving the calibration essentially unchanged compared to the massless case.
-From this we firmly conclude that the neutrino masses do not relax the CMB-clusters tension in the standard cold dark matter picture.
-On the contrary, introducing the $\gamma$ model for the growth rate as a simple modification of gravity, we found a tight correlation between $A_{T-M}$ and $\gamma$ -- insensitive to the presence of possible massive neutrinos or the addition of complementary data.
-This leads to the conclusion that the CMB-cluster tension is tightly related to the cluster mass calibration issue.
-Indeed, when we compare constraints obtained with two different calibrations -- the standard Planck calibration and a calibration based on matching cluster abundance in a CMB normalized \lcdm\ model -- we found essentially the same constraints on neutrinos masses while the modified gravity model is preferred.
-This analysis indicates that the so-called cluster tension cannot be solved simply by non-zero masses for neutrinos, but rather that a solution is to be found in the dark sector: if the Planck cluster mass calibration is to be consolidated, this would be a strong indication that the simple model of $\Lambda$ cold dark matter with standard massive neutrinos cannot accommodate present data and would call for new physics in the dark sector.